Blackbird002/Sorting-Algorithms/README.md

 ## Terminology:
 - **Loop Invariant**: any condition or value of any variable that must be true before and after each iteration of any loop
+1. **Initialization**: It is true prior to the first iteration of the loop
+2. **Maintenance**: If it is true before an iteration of the loop, it remains true before the next iteration
+3. **Termination**: When the loop terminates, the invariant gives us a useful property that helps show the correctless of the algorithm
-- **In place** sort: rearranges the numbers/objects within the array
+- **In place sort**: rearranges the numbers/objects within the array

 ## Bubble Sort